AlexisPuga/donations-box/README.md

 Options:
   --help       Show help                                              [boolean] --version    Show version number                                    [boolean] --config     Path to your configuration file.
-See the Configure section in
+See the Configure section in the
+               README file to know more.
+                                 [required] [default: "donations-box.config.js"]
-               the README file to know more.                         [required] --assetsDir  Directory in which the assets for this project will be stored.
+  --assetsDir  Directory in which the assets for this project will be stored.
                E.g: The css file.                           [default: "public"] --token      String to be replaced by the donations box's markup.